Home » THINGS TO DO IN KOH PHANGAN – The Ultimate Guide

 You can visit Koh Phangan year-round, although there is a rainy season which lasts from September until November.
 The dry season is from late December to March and this is also the peak season.
 The weather is hot, bright and not too humid, just the perfect circumstances for lounging on the island’s fantastic beaches.
 We spent two weeks in June on Koh Phangan which is shoulder season, and had perfect sunny weather every day!

 The best way to explore the island is by motorbike.
-For around 200 baht per day you can rent a motorbike and be free wherever you go.
-But take into account that the roads on the island can get steep.
-If you’re not feeling safe on the motorbike, you can also go by Songthaew which is a shared taxi bus.
+For around 200 baht per day you can rent a motorbike and go wherever you want.
+But take into account that the roads on the island can get pretty steep.
+If you’re not feeling safe on the motorbike, you can also go by Songthaew which is a shared taxi pick up.

 Where to stay on Koh Phangan

 This always depends on what you’re looking for.
 If you’re a party animal and you’re only coming for the parties, the best option is to stay in the south near Haad Rin beach.
-But if you’re more a nature lover and you’re going to Koh Phangan to relax, eat healthy, do some yoga and connect with nature, you’re better of in the northwest part.
+But if you’re more a nature lover and you’re going to Koh Phangan to relax, eat healthy, do some yoga and connect with nature, you’re better of at the north west coast.
 Especially Sri Thanu village is the perfect place to stay for vegan food and yoga lovers.
+There are many hotels and beach resorts you can choose from in different price categories.
+And of course the price of the accommodation also depends on if you’re going in high or low season!

 Relax at the beautiful beaches

-Tired of relaxing on the beach?
+Tired of relaxing on one of the beautiful Koh Phangan beaches?
 Or do you want to work out after one of the many parties on the island?
 There are a few great hikes to do on the island.
-You can choose to hike to viewpoints or the hidden gem Bottle beach.
+You can choose to hike to viewpoints or one of the hidden beaches such as Bottle beach and Haad Yuan beach.
 Hiking up to the viewpoint Khao Ra is absolutely a must-do.
 The path is well maintained, although it’s not marked very well.
 The round trip up and down takes about 3 hours, depending on your pace.

 There are some cool waterfalls to explore in the jungle of the island.
 They are easy to get to, so this is one of the best things to do to cool off after a day of exploring.
-Phaeng waterfall is the most well known, but Paradise waterfall and Wangsai Waterfall also wort a visit!
-But you have to take in mind that these waterfalls won’t have any water during the dry season.
-We’ve visited Koh Phangan in June, and there was literally no water running down the waterfalls.
+Phaeng waterfall is the most well known waterfall of the island, but Paradise waterfall, Wangsai Waterfall and Than Sadet waterfall are also definitely worth a visit!
+One thing you have to keep in mind is that these waterfalls won’t have any water during the dry season.
+Only Than Sadet will flow throughout the year.

 Watch the sunset at Amsterdam Bar

-Watching the sunset is one of those magical things to do on Koh Phangan.
+Watching the sunset is one of those magical things to do in Koh Phangan.
 We always take the time to watch the sunset and it is together with sunrise our favorite time of the day to film or take photos.
-On the west side of the island are some awesome bars and beaches from where you can watch the sunset.
+On the west side of the island are some awesome cafes & bars and beaches from where you can watch the sunset.
 Amsterdam bar is one of them, with an incredible 180 degrees view on the ocean and surrounding islands.
-They only have low tables with cushions to sit on the ground which gives that extra chill vibe of this bar.
-Order a drink, and eventually something else, and enjoy the sunset!
+They only have low tables with cushions on the ground to sit which gives that extra chill vibe of this bar.
+Order a drink and enjoy the sunset!

-If you haven’t been to Thong Sala nightmarket, also known as Pantip Foodmarket, you haven’t been to Koh Phangan!
+If you haven’t been to the Thong Sala night market, also known as Pantip Food Market, you haven’t been to Koh Phangan!
 No, but seriously, this streetfood market is sooo good!!
-During our 2 week stay on here, we ate at least 6 times at Thong Sala nightmarket.
-There are many different food stalls with lots of options including vegan, and you can get a great meal for around 100 Baht.
-A must visit!
+There are many different food stalls with lots of options for delicious Thai food including vegan options.
+You can get a great fresh meal for around 100 Baht.
+A must visit and one of the best things to do in Koh Phangan!

 Full Moon party

 Many people know Koh Phangan from the monthly Full Moon party.
-Once started as a beach party with a few backpackers celebrating the birthday of a friend during Full Moon, has grown into a huge famous monthly recurring party that attracts thousands of backpackers.
+It was once started as a backpackers beach party who were celebrating the birthday of a friend during Full Moon.
+But nowadays it has grown into a huge famous monthly recurring party that attracts thousands of backpackers.

 If you like to party hard, this is the place to go!
 But not only Full Moon parties are being held at the island.
 There is also the Half Moon Koh Phangan party and even a waterfall party!
 Check the dates for all those parties here.